We’re Born Natural Innovators, So Does School Kill Creativity?

 Creativity and Ken Robinson’s Ted Talk

-One of the most watched TED talks of all time belongs to Ken Robinson who carries the torch for Land in the fight to bring back creativity.
-Since his wildly successful speech, that garnered nearly 50 million views, he has written books and given several more TED talks discussing how to tap back into that latent creativity.
+One of the most-watched TED talks of all time belongs to Ken Robinson who carries the torch for Land in the fight to bring back creativity.
+Since his wildly successful speech garnering nearly 50 million views, he has written books and given several more TED talks discussing how we can tap back into that latent creativity.